AndrewMobbs/llama-swap-distroless/README.md

 # llama-swap-distroless container
 A minimal container image, build from Google Distroless Debian, for running multiple local LLM models from a single endpoint on NVidia GPUs.

-This is a minimal alternative to [ghcr.io/mostlygeek/llama-swap:cuda](https://github.com/mostlygeek/llama-swap/pkgs/container/llama-swap) (which is much more general-purpose and better supported than this).
+This is an alternative to [ghcr.io/mostlygeek/llama-swap:cuda](https://github.com/mostlygeek/llama-swap/pkgs/container/llama-swap) (which is much more general-purpose and better supported than this).

 Builds [llama.cpp](https://github.com/ggml-org/llama.cpp) and [llama-swap](https://github.com/mostlygeek/llama-swap) from source against the latest NVidia CUDA 12 libraries.
 Assumes x86-64 architecture.